MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Looking at these explanations and what we do with our graduate software developer, probably the closest actual type of mentoring we do is **profession or trade mentoring**.
 As Wikipedia goes on to explain: _A profession or trade mentor is someone who is currently in the profession the mentee is entering.
 That person knows the trends, important changes and new practices that the mentee should know to stay at the top of their career and helps guide them through these things._

-While the definition of a profession or trade mentor is close, I don't like them as words and so I'm going to create yet another a name for this type of mentorship to which I call  **Technical Mentorship** (gasp).
+Unfortunately I don't like the phrases _profession mentoring_ or _trade mentoring_, so I'm going to create a subset of mentoring specific to software developers, I call it **technical mentoring** (gasp).

 ### What is technical mentoring?